-Q. What medical receipts and records should I keep?
+What medical receipts and records should I keep?

-A. You should keep all receipts and records for qualified medical expenses paid with your HSA funds.
+You should keep all receipts and records for qualified medical expenses paid with your HSA funds.
 Keep these for your own records.
 You do not need to send them to Chase.

-Q. Why do I need to keep receipts and records?
+Why do I need to keep receipts and records?

-A. You should keep receipts and records in case the IRS asks for them.
+You should keep receipts and records in case the IRS requests to review them.
 The IRS may ask you for proof that you used your HSA funds to pay for qualified medical expenses.
+You can scan and upload your receipts for safekeeping online through the Healthcare Spending Manager.

-Q. What is included in Box 1?
+What is included in Box 1?

-A. Box 1 of the 1099-SA reports the total distributions made from your HSA in 2011.
+Box 1 of the 1099-SA reports the total distributions made from your HSA in 2013.
 Distributions include any purchase or withdrawal using HSA funds.
 It also includes cash withdrawals at ATMs.
 If any excess contributions and associated earnings were distributed, they are also included.

-Q. What is the distribution code?
+What is the distribution code?

-A. The distribution code represents the particular type of distribution made from the HSA.
+The distribution code represents the particular type of distribution made from the HSA.
 The most common distribution code is "1".
 This is a normal distribution.
 A normal distribution means that the funds were withdrawn with the debit card, checks or on-line bill payment.
 Other codes are for specific types of distributions.
 These would include a distribution for an excess contribution or a distribution to a beneficiary in the event of a death or disability.
 A complete list is in the bottom half of your Form 1099-SA.

-Q. What is included in Box 2?
+What is included in Box 2?

-A. Box 2 of Form 1099-SA reports any earnings on excess contributions.
-This box includes any excess contributions you withdrew from your account Also included are interest or investment earnings that are attributable to the funds that were withdrawn.
+Box 2 of Form 1099-SA reports any earnings on excess contributions.
+This box includes any excess contributions you withdrew from your account.
+Also included are interest or investment earnings that are attributable to the funds that were withdrawn.

-Q. Where can I get more tax information about my HSA?
+Where can I get more tax information about my HSA?

-A. You may log in to your HSA and view your tax statements by navigating to the Statements tab and selecting Tax Statements.
+You may log in to your HSA and view your tax statements by navigating to the Statements tab and selecting Tax Statements.
 In addition, links to forms and other external websites are available in the Tools and Resources section of the site.